joeynmt/joeynmt/docs/source/faq.rst

 ^^^^
 - **Does JoeyNMT pre-process my data?**
     JoeyNMT does *not* include any pre-processing like tokenization, filtering by length ratio, normalization or learning/applying of BPEs.
-    For that purpose, you might find the  `tools provided by the Moses decoder <https://github.com/moses-smt/mosesdecoder/tree/master/scripts>`_ useful, as well as the `subwordnmt <https://github.com/rsennrich/subword-nmt>`_ library for BPEs.
+    For that purpose, you might find the  `tools provided by the Moses decoder <https://github.com/moses-smt/mosesdecoder/tree/master/scripts>`_ useful, as well as the `subwordnmt <https://github.com/rsennrich/subword-nmt>`_ or `sentencepiece <https://github.com/google/sentencepiece>`_ library for BPEs.
 An example of a pre-processing pipeline is show in the `data preparation script for IWLST 2014 <https://github.com/joeynmt/joeynmt/blob/master/scripts/get_iwslt14_bpe.sh>`_.
     However, the training data gets *filtered* by the ``max_sent_length`` (keeping all training instances where source and target are up to that length) that you specify in the data section of the configuration file.
     You can find an example of a data pre-processing pipeline `here <https://github.com/bricksdont/joeynmt-toy-models/blob/master/scripts/preprocess.sh>`_.